FerAmbriz/AutoMethyc/docs/docs/Output/methylation_call.md

 ## Normalization

-Normalization is calculated from the mean and standard deviation of the normals provided, following equation 2.
+Normalization is calculated from the mean and standard deviation of the normals provided, following the equation.

 $$Z_{ij} = \frac {x_{ij}-\overline{x_{j}}}{S_{j}}$$

 Format of 'CSV/matrix_filtered_target_normalized.csv'